grahamsutton/grahamsutton.dev/content/blog/implement-the-repository-pattern-in-php/index.md

 * Understand the benefits of the repository pattern
 * Implement a basic repository pattern with best practices
+* Understand where repositories exist in your application's architecure and _why_
 * Use the Specification pattern to handle conditional querying

 # Why We Use Repositories